frontendmentorio/four-card-feature-section/README.md

 4. Before adding any styles, structure your content with HTML.
 Writing your HTML first can help focus your attention on creating well-structured content.
 5. Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.
 6. Start adding styles to the top of the page and work down.
 Only move on to the next section once you're happy you've completed the area you're working on.
-7. If you'd like to try making your project fully responsive, we'd recommend checking out [Sizzy](https://bit.ly/fm-sizzy).
-It's a great browser that makes it easy to view your site across multiple devices.

 ## Deploying your project